Beginnings and Endings

 open to dying, to being born

-is too difficult for me
+is too difficult for me.

-I opened all the doors once
+I opened many doors once

 and turned my life authentic